Skip to content

 Average U.S. homeowners insurance premiums increased

 Affordability of homeowners insurance varies significantly across states and has fluctuated over time.
-In 2021, Utah was the most affordable state, while Florida ranked as the least affordable.
+Utah was the most affordable state, while Florida ranked as the least affordable.

 The cost of claims per insured home in the United States has increased at a rate outpacing inflation over the past 20 years.